Why Use a Gravel Calculator for Your Aquarium

 Can I mix sand and gravel?

-Yes, but layers shift over time.
-Fine sand sinks beneath larger stones and can create oxygen-starved pockets.
-Keep each layer shallow or separate them with plastic mesh to maintain some circulation.
+Yes, but layers may shift.
+Keep each layer ≤ 1 cm or separate with mesh to maintain circulation.

 Does gravel change water chemistry?